Greg Olsen (American football): 2019 season

 In Week 2 against the Tampa Bay Buccaneers, Olsen caught six passes for 110 yards as the Panthers lost 20–14.
 In Week 3 against the Arizona Cardinals, Olsen caught six passes for 75 yards and two touchdowns as the Panthers won 38–20.
-Overall, Olsen finished with 52 receptions for 597 receiving yards and two receiving touchdowns.
+Overall, Olsen finished the season with 52 receptions for 597 yards and two receiving touchdowns.

 On February 3, 2020, the Panthers released Olsen after nine seasons.

 Seattle Seahawks

 On February 18, 2020, Olsen signed a one-year, $7 million contract with the Seattle Seahawks.

 Olsen made his debut with the Seahawks in Week 1 against the Atlanta Falcons and caught four passes for 24 receiving yards and a receiving touchdown during the 38–25 victory.

 In Week 11, he suffered a plantar fascia tear and was placed on injured reserve on November 23, 2020.
 On December 26, 2020, Olsen was activated off of injured reserve.

 He finished the 2020 season with 24 receptions for 239 receiving yards and one receiving touchdown.

-He was released after the season on March 4, 2021.
+He was released by the Seahawks on March 4, 2021.